UrbsLab/STREAMLINE/README.md

 ##### Example: Data with instances matched by one or more covariates
 Run on dataset with a match label (i.e. a column that identifies groups of instances matched by one or more covariates to remove their effect).
 Here we specify the use of matched CV partitioning and indicate the column label including the matched instance group identifiers.
 All instances with the same unique identifier in this column are assumed to be a part of a matched group, and are kept together within a given data partition.
 ```
-python ExploratoryAnalysisMain.py --data-path /mydatapath/MatchData --out-path /myoutputpath/output --exp-name match_test --part M --match-label MatchGroups
+python ExploratoryAnalysisMain.py --data-path /mydatapath/STREAMLINE/MyMatchedData --out-path /myoutputpath --exp-name my_match_test --part M --match-label MyMatchGroups
 ```

 ##### Example: Ignore specified feature columns in data
 A convenience for running the analysis, but ignoring one or more feature columns that were originally included in the dataset.
 ```
-python ExploratoryAnalysisMain.py --data-path /mydatapath/TestData --out-path /myoutputpath/output --exp-name hcc_test --fi /mydatapath/ignoreFeatureList.csv
+python ExploratoryAnalysisMain.py --data-path /mydatapath/STREAMLINE/MyDataFolder --out-path /myoutputpath --exp-name hcc_test --fi /someOtherPath/ignoreFeatureList.csv
 ```

 ##### Example: Specify features to treat as categorical
-By default STREAMLINE uses the --cat-cutoff parameter to try and automatically decide what features to treat as categorical (i.e. are there < 10 unique values in the feature column) vs. continuous valued.
+By default STREAMLINE uses the `--cat-cutoff` parameter to try and automatically decide what features to treat as categorical (i.e. are there < 10 unique values in the feature column) vs. continuous valued.
 With this option the user can specify the list of feature names to explicitly treat as categorical.
 Currently this only impacts the exploratory analysis as well as the imputation in data preprocessing.
 The identification of categorical variables within STREAMLINE has no impact on ML modeling.
 ```
-python ExploratoryAnalysisMain.py --data-path /mydatapath/TestData --out-path /myoutputpath/output --exp-name hcc_test --cf /mydatapath/categoricalFeatureList.csv
+python ExploratoryAnalysisMain.py --data-path /mydatapath/STREAMLINE/MyDataFolder --out-path /myoutputpath --exp-name hcc_test --cf /someOtherPath/categoricalFeatureList.csv
 ```

 #### Phase 2: Data Preprocessing
-Run parameters for DataPreprocessingMain.py:
+Run parameters for `DataPreprocessingMain.py`:

 | Argument | Description | Default Value |
 |:-------- |:---------------------  | ----------- |